-We will require additional capital in the future, which we may raise through equity offerings, debt financings, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements or other sources to enable us to complete the development and potential commercialization of our product candidates.
+We will require additional capital in the future, which we may raise through equity offerings (including our "at-the-market" equity offering program), debt financings, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements or other sources to enable us to complete the development and potential commercialization of our product candidates.
 Furthermore, we expect to continue incurring costs associated with being a public company.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed would have a negative effect on our financial condition and our ability to pursue our business strategy.
 In addition, attempting to secure additional financing may divert the time and attention of our management from day-to-day activities and harm our product candidate development efforts.
 If we are unable to raise capital when needed or on acceptable terms, we would be forced to delay, reduce or eliminate certain of our research and development programs.

-Based on our cash, and cash equivalents at September 30, 2023 and the research funding we expect to receive under the Collaboration Agreement, together with the proceeds from the Sanofi Private Placement, we estimate that such funds will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into mid-2025.
+Based on our cash, cash equivalents, tax incentive receivable and accounts receivable - related party at September 30, 2024 and the near-term milestone payments we expect to receive under the Asset Purchase Agreement, we estimate that such funds will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into the second quarter of 2026.
+This estimate does not include the \$285.0 million in milestones we are eligible to receive under the Asset Purchase Agreement upon first commercial sale of an RPGR Product in the United States and in at least one of the United Kingdom, France, Germany, Spain and Italy, for completion of the transfer of certain manufacturing technology to Janssen and upon regulatory approval of a Janssen-selected manufacturing facility in each of the United States and European Union, or EU, for commercial manufacture of the RPGR Product.
 We have based these estimates on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
 See "Liquidity and Capital Resources."
 Because of the numerous risks and uncertainties associated with the development of our product candidates, any future product candidates, our platform and technology and because the extent to which we may enter into collaborations with third parties for development of any of our product candidates is unknown, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the research and development of our product candidates.

 Adequate additional funds may not be available to us on acceptable terms, or at all.
 To the extent that we raise additional capital through the sale of equity or convertible securities, your ownership interest will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect your rights as a shareholder.
-Any additional future debt financing or preferred equity or other financing, if available, may involve agreements that include covenants further limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends and may require the issuance of warrants, which could potentially dilute your ownership interests.
+Any future debt financing or preferred equity or other financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends and may require the issuance of warrants, which could potentially dilute your ownership interests.